MicrosoftLearning/mslearn-azure-ml/Instructions/04-Train-model-with-Designer.md

 # Train a model with the Azure Machine Learning Designer

-Determining the right algorithm and preprocessing transformations for model training can involve a lot of guesswork and experimentation.
+Azure Machine Learning Designer provides a drag and drop interface with which you can define a workflow.
+You can create a workflow to train a model, testing and comparing multiple algorithms with ease.

-In this exercise, you'll use automated machine learning to determine the optimal algorithm and preprocessing steps for a model by performing multiple training runs in parallel.
+In this exercise, you'll use the Designer to quickly train and compare two classification algorithms.

 ## Before you start